Cherry Orchard Lane

 For those looking to enjoy a short break or angling holiday at Hillview, the chalets come in two types - Swan and Kingfisher.
 Both are built to the same high standard with Swan designed to sleep six and Kingfisher to sleep four.
 Click here for more details on these spacious and well-equipped modern chalets.

-A change to Hillview Lakes' bait policy, the regulations covering the use of pellets has now been relaxed with anglers able to use coarse fish feeder pellets bought on site and anglers' own soft-hooker pellets.
+A change to Hillview Lakes' bait policy, the regulations covering the use of pellets has been relaxed with anglers able to use coarse fish feeder pellets bought on site and their own soft-hooker pellets.

 In addition to the coarse fish pellets, Hillview Lakes also stocks tinned baits including sweetcorn and luncheon meat.

 As a general rule there are no particular snags when fishing the lakes at Hillview.
 However, anglers fishing near the aerators should remember that the fish know where the electric cables run to the bottom and that, once hooked, they will invartiably try to swim round them to snag anglers' lines and get free.